OpenZeppelin/defender-templates/defender/auto-fund-chainlink-subscription/Readme.md

 This template uses external dependencies, so we will use [Rollup](https://rollupjs.org/guide/en/#introduction) to bundle those dependencies inside of our Javascript Autotasks.
 We also leverage the [yaml plugin](https://github.com/rollup/plugins/tree/master/packages/yaml) to define parameters in a central location and reuse them in our Serverless template and both Autotasks.

-In the `defender` directory, perform the following steps:
+In the `defender/auto-fund-chainlink-subscription` directory, perform the following steps:

 - Run `yarn install` to install the necessary Node packages
 - Run `yarn build` to bundle the Autotasks using Rollup